220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/QC-Definitions.md

 19. [Classes] - They are the building blocks of your code.
 They are the blueprints to creating objects that your process in your program

+20. [Object] - bjects are also called instances, and they can be stored in either a named variable or in an array or collection